swooby/alfred.2025/README.md

 NOTE: Regularly check Keep notes and vet into here.

+UNVETTED:
+* Improve FooTextToSpeech.QueuePlacement.IMMEDIATE to resume/restart any interrupted sequence.
+  Rename to "INTERRUPT" or "INTERRUPT_AND_THEN_REPEAT" and "INTERRUPT_AND_THEN_RESUME"?
+  `codex resume 0199f135-14b7-7c73-807f-0c3e79a3e70a`
+* Add the ability to cancel any currently speaking sequence.
+* Abstract out Android TTS from foo TTS so that any speech provider could be used
+* Option to ignore silent (might limit some awareness)
+* Announce when headset is connected
+* Announce headset battery level, especially when low
+* Add to hourly announcement:
+  * Number of emails/chats/calls/etc received.
+  * Total time spent in appx, appy, etc.
+  * Total time screen on.

 ### Notification & Audio Controls
 1. Detect and honor system Do Not Disturb schedules before speaking or playing announcements.
 1. Implement timed notification controls (mute, snooze, temporary volume attenuation) so users can pause Alfred for set durations.